-Don’t believe those who say it’s enough to see one of the villages to get an idea of others.
-The five lands should be visited all and it is very difficult to say where to start.
+Do not believe those who say that it is enough to see one of the villages to get an idea of the others too.
+The Cinque Terre should all be visited, and honestly it is very difficult to say which one to start with.

 Corniglia is the central village of the Cinque Terre and the only one that does not have direct access to the sea.
 In fact, it rises on a rock about 100 meters above sea level, which is why it is known as “Balcony of the Cinque Terre” .

 Among the Cinque Borghi, Corniglia is undoubtedly the least visited, but it is the one with the better panorama and the one where to enjoy a peaceful holiday away from hordes of tourists.More information

 Manarola is the smallest and probably the most picturesque of the Cinque Terre villages and, thanks to the easy connection with Riomaggiore, it is also one of the most visited.

 Manarola has an ancient tradition in the production of oil and wine.
 Today, in fact, this town is known not only for its beauty, but also for the wine that is produced in the surrounding area, such as sciacchetrà.